Haplogroup N-M231: N1a1a (M178)

 The subclade N-M178 is defined by the presence of markers M178 and P298.
 N-M178* has higher average frequency in Northern Europe than in Siberia, reaching frequencies of approximately 60% among Finns and approximately 40% among Latvians, Lithuanians & 35% among Estonians.

 Miroslava Derenko and her colleagues noted that there are two subclusters within this haplogroup, both present in Siberia and Northern Europe, with different histories.
 The one that they labelled N3a1 first expanded in south Siberia and spread into Northern Europe.
 Meanwhile, the younger subcluster, which they labelled N3a2, originated in south Siberia (probably in the Baikal region).

 N-M178 was also found in two Na-Dené speaking Tłı̨chǫs in North America.

-Neolithic samples from Baikal area have yielded plenty of yDNA N specimens, and one sample from Fofonovo, Buryatia, 5000-4000 BC is among the first Tat samples in the ancient record.
+Neolithic samples from Baikal area have yielded plenty of Y-DNA N specimens, and one sample from Fofonovo, Buryatia, 5000-4000 BC is among the first Tat samples in the ancient record.

 Earliest samples of N1a1a-L708 were found in Trans-Baikal (brn008, N1a1a1*-L708; brn003, N1a1a1a1*-M2126) between 8,000 and 6,000 YBP.
 Downstream samples were found in Yakutia (N4b2, N1a1a1a1a*-Z1979) and Krasnoyarsk Krai (kra001, N1a1a1a1a*-L392), between 5,000 and 4,000 YBP.